 This services agreement (the “Agreement”) is between Flyp Technologies Inc. d.b.a.
 Uberflip (“Uberflip”) and Customer as of the Effective Date (as defined in Section 1 below) and governs Customer’s use of the Platform and Services as specified in the applicable ordering documents signed by the parties, including any exhibits thereto (each, an “Order Form”, which are incorporated by reference herein).
 In the event of a conflict between this Agreement and an Order Form, the terms of the Order Form shall control.
 Uberflip reserves the right from time to time, to update the Agreement in its sole discretion.
 If Uberflip does so, it will post the modified Agreement at https://uberflip.com.com/legal/services-agreement.

 (a) “Agreement” has the meaning set out in the introductory paragraph of this Agreement.

-(b) “Billing Period” means the date as set out in the Order Terms or the Website.
+(b) “Billing Period” means the date as set out in the Order Form.

 (c) “Customer Data” has the meaning ascribed to it in Section 4(b), and includes Personal Information (if any).

-(f) “Fees” means the fees and other charges that apply to Customer’s initial setup and ongoing access to and use of the Services, payable in the amounts and frequency indicated on the Website, in the Order Terms (if applicable) or otherwise communicated by Uberflip to Customer from time to time (including through the Website).
+(f) “Fees” means the fees and other charges that apply to Customer’s initial setup and ongoing access to and use of the Services, payable based on Customer’s then-current Subscription Package in the amounts and frequency indicated in the Order Forms or as otherwise communicated by Uberflip to Customer from time to time.

 (i) “Personal Information” means information about an identifiable individual transferred by Customer or its permitted agents to Uberflip hereunder, and any personal information derived or otherwise create by Uberflip in connection therewith.